-On the bright side, I'd have a lot of time at my disposal: my city was among those with the longest lockdowns.
+On the bright side, I'd have a lot of time at my disposal: my city was among those with the world's longest COVID-19 lockdowns.
 I made a decision early on, way before we really knew how long the pandemic would last for, that I was going to do everything I could to make the most of my time under lockdown.

 Learning a Second Language

-The government mandated 14-day quarantine banished me to basement apartment I found on Airbnb and left my wallet $1,400 lighter.
+The government mandated 14-day quarantine for new arrivals banished me to basement apartment I found on Airbnb and left my wallet $1,400 lighter.
 I installed Duolingo on a whim, hoping that productive exposure to a foreign culture would scratch my travel itch.
 I had no plans of learning a language to fluency.

 The hardest part of any productive habit is getting started.
 Duolingo is incredible at dangling a carrot at just the right height above your nose, forcing you to exert just the right amount of effort, gradually leading you towards a larger vocabulary and a real sense of progress.
 I was seriously proud of myself once I knew how to say 10-15 new phrases in my target language by memory.